ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - The group G has GID\* as current Gid.
   - The audience targeted by the access token is consistent with using the group G for accessing protected resources hosted by the RS.

-  If no such group is found, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) an error response.
+  If no such group is found, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.

   Otherwise, for each of the N >= 1 groups G in the set GROUPS, the RS MUST request to the corresponding Group Manager the authentication credential that the client uses in G, specifying SID\* in the request sent to the Group Manager (see {{Section 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}).